Rafostar/clapper/README.md

 </details>

 ## Requirements
+* **GTK4** >= 3.99.2
+* **GStreamer** >= 1.18 (with GstPlayer lib)

 Clapper uses GTK4 along with `GStreamer` bindings from `GI` repository, so if your distro ships them as separate package, they must be installed first.
 Additionally Clapper requires these `GStreamer` elements:
 * [gtk4glsink](https://gstreamer.freedesktop.org/documentation/gtk/gtkglsink.html)
 * [glsinkbin](https://gstreamer.freedesktop.org/documentation/opengl/glsinkbin.html)

 **Attention:** `gtk4glsink` is my own port of current GStreamer `gtkglsink` to GTK4.
 The element is not part of GStreamer yet (pending review).
-Fedora package is available in my OBS repository.
+Fedora package is available in my [OBS repository](https://software.opensuse.org//download.html?project=home%3ARafostar&package=clapper).
 It will be installed along with Clapper if you add my repo to `dnf` package manager.
-Otherwise you might want to build it yourself from [source code](https://gitlab.freedesktop.org/Rafostar/gst-plugins-good/-/tree/GTK4) of my gstreamer GTK4 branch.
+Otherwise you might want to build it yourself from [source code](https://github.com/Rafostar/gst-plugins-good/tree/GTK4) of my gst-plugins-good GTK4 branch.
+Also please note that the GTK4 plugin is conflicting with the GTK3 version of the same plugin.
+You cannot install both.

 Other required plugins (codecs) depend on video format.